groundcat/gfw-meter/readme.md

 - Get `TCPing` responses at ports `80` and `443` of IPs resolved by the Cloudflare DNS in a non-censored country.
 - Compare the TCPing responses to determine if they match.

+### Self protection mechanism

+The detection program implemented at a server in the censored country first calls external APIs for IP validation and TCP reset attack detection.
+This prevents the target tested server from logging the IP address of your testing node.

+However, if the external TCPing API is not reachable, the program will fallback to the localhost method of testing with TCPing.

+Although using `cURL` could be a more reliable approach than `TCPing` and there is a function `website_content_md5()` in the `functions.php` that hashes data into a `md5` string for comparison, it is not used for now, because using this method has higher risks of your node's IP address getting logged by the target web server.

+### Notes on DNS surveillance

+There is no mechanism implemented here to protect your testing node from any DNS surveillance.
+The DNS query is performed locally with [Net_DNS2](https://netdns2.com/).

 ## Requirements

 - PHP 5.4+